-Several relationships qualify a person as a member of a household, including:
+Several relationships qualify a person as a member of a household, including the following:

-- Brother or sister or the taxpayer.
+Brother or sister of the taxpayer.
 This includes stepbrothers, stepsisters, half-brothers, and half-sisters.

 Lenders such as banks and credit unions use household income as a basis for underwriting loans since the lender can assess the ability of the loanee to honor any arising obligations.